 Vector-born diseases – such as Malaria, Dengue or Zika are serious health hazards in tropical regions.
 The outbreaks show high temporal and spatial variability.
-For example, the number of dengue cases in the state of São Paulo increased by 2,124% in the first 11 weeks of 2019 (up to March 16, 229,064 cases were reported), according to a survey by the Ministry of Health.
+For example, the number of dengue cases in the state of São Paulo increased by 2,124% in the first 11 weeks of 2019 (up to March 16, 229,064 cases were reported), according to a survey by the.
 It is important to monitor, model and predict such dynamics to be able to provide essential information for health administration units and NGOs.

 Since most mosquitos have a short-distance flight range and a small dispersal rate, transmission of virus or parasites relies on the host’s movements.
 That means there should be strong connections between human’s movements and disease’s transmission.
 Therefore, it is necessary to capture human mobility pattern.